martinhansdk/Flatpack/README.md

 Holes are given a different color than outer edges in order to make it simple to cut them first.

 ## Building the extension yourself
+To install, simply download an installer from the releases.
+If you prefer to build the addin yourself, do as follows:

 Install Visual Studio Community 2022.

 Install boost 1.81.0 to "%APPDATA%\Autodesk\Autodesk Fusion 360\API\boost".
 In order to do this